Guns (Cardiacs album): Background and recording

 From the 1980s through to the mid-1990s, Cardiacs were a six-piece featuring Tim Quy (percussion), Sarah Smith (saxophone), and William Drake (keyboards).
 The band's lineup drifted apart around the release of their second album On Land and in the Sea (1989), and after a transitional phase, Cardiacs, having always had a revolving door policy on band members, had coalesced into a four piece by the time of Guns which cohered around Cardiacs' main creative force Tim Smith and his brother Jim Smith on bass, alongside "Random" Jon Poole (guitars) and Bob Leith (drums).
-They had released the double album Sing to God four years earlier, which for many was the strongest entry in the band’s canon, quashing doubts that the band could create the same mayhem with less people.
+They had released the double album Sing to God four years earlier, which for many was the strongest entry in the band's canon, quashing doubts that the band could create the same mayhem with fewer people.
 As the bar had been raised, expectations were high for Guns.

-Guns marked a re-establishment of the creative team of Tim Smith and Poole, as well as Leith for some of the album's lyrics.
-Additional vocals were added to Guns from Tim’s ex-wife Sarah Smith, alongside Jo Spratley and Sharron Saddington, later known as Sharron Fortnam.
+Guns was recorded and mixed at Apollo 8 in London, England, marking a re-establishment of the creative team of Tim Smith and Poole, as well as Leith for some of the album's lyrics.
+Additional vocals were added to Guns from Tim's ex-wife Sarah Smith, alongside Jo Spratley and Sharron Saddington, later known as Sharron Fortnam.
 Marco Sgrignoli of the Italian publication Ondarock commented that the female vocalists' "significant and distinct contribution" on several tracks was "quite unheard of".
 Horns and strings were contributed by Rob Deschamps, Chris Brierly, Catherine Morgan and Mark Pharaoh.
+Though Tim enjoyed working with a co-pilot, he was driven enough to complete Guns largely on his own.
+Jim retrospectively remarked, "Tim was a bit secretive sometimes, as he was recording Guns.
+That just came at us with a 'here you are, it's done' kind of thing.
+We were like 'what?'".